DaehwanKimLab/centrifuge/MANUAL.markdown

 </td><td>

-Guarantees that output SAM records are printed in an order corresponding to the order of the reads in the original input file, even when [`-p`] is set greater than 1.
+Guarantees that output records are printed in an order corresponding to the order of the reads in the original input file, even when [`-p`] is set greater than 1.
 Specifying `--reorder` and setting [`-p`] greater than 1 causes Centrifuge to run somewhat slower and use somewhat more memory then if `--reorder` were